Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Hackers often use war dialing software, sometimes called "war dialers" to look for unprotected modems.

 War dialing is used to identify all phone numbers from a company, or identify potential vulnerable modems.
-Phone numbers can be dialed sequentially or randomly and notes.
+Phone numbers can be dialed sequentially or randomly.
 The response shows if the number is connected to a modem, a fax machine, an internal phone system, a home, or a business.

 Many phone companies have systems that are designed to detect war dialing.